Mesothelioma and the Military- What is the Connection?

 The most common way that people suffer asbestos exposure is through their jobs.
 Some professions put workers in direct contact with asbestos materials and thus long-term exposure results in the development of mesothelioma.
 However, secondary exposure can also happen when family members are exposed to asbestos brought home on the clothes of family members.

 What we don’t know about mesothelioma

 While anywhere from approximately 3,000 to 5,000 people are diagnosed with mesothelioma each year in the U.S. there is still much that we do not know about this disease and how it progresses.
+We can define mesothelioma, and are knowledgable as to the causes and affected industries.
 We do not understand why it can lie dormant for decades after exposure to asbestos in some people and in others show symptoms within a few years.
 There is still no known cure for mesothelioma and the treatments we do have are more about giving people the best quality of life for whatever time they have rather than focused on curing the disease and extending the life of the patient.
 The number of people diagnosed with mesothelioma has been increasing in recent decades.

 If you or a loved one has been affected by asbestos, you do not have to fight alone or suffer in silence.
 We are here to put our years of real world case experience to work so contact us today and let our team of experienced experts go to work for you on your case and fight for your rights!
 Call us today to get started and to get the help you deserve!

 Do you need assistance with a legal matter?
 Our attorneys have the experience needed to guide you in the right direction.